 David Sweeting has edited a wide-ranging, international book on directly elected mayors.
 Published by Policy Press in March 2017, under the title Directly elected mayors in urban governance: Impact and practice, this book draws on examples from Europe, the USA and Australasia to examine the impacts, practices and the lively debates about mayoral leadership in different cities and countries.
 The book advances international understanding of mayoral governance and contains several chapters discussing mayoral leadership in Bristol.
 To find out more click here.

 Can universities be more active in contributing to civic leadership in the areas where they are located?
 The Bristol Civic Leadership Project believes that they can, and Robin Hambleton wrote a short article for Times Higher Education on this topic.
-Published on 3 November 2016, Public engagement 2.0: a university of the city, suggests that the new initiative by UK universities to encourage them to become more engaged with their local communities, known as Leading Places, can learn from the experiences of American public universities.
-To view the article click here.
+Published on 3 November 2016, ‘Pulling their weight‘ suggests that the new initiative by UK universities to encourage them to become more engaged with their local communities, known as Leading Places, can learn from the experiences of American public universities.

 This week David joined Alex for the first of his Policy Unpacked podcasts.
 The discussion focused on elected mayors.
 You can listen to the discussion here.